mohammed-alshabibi/Course_Documantation/README.md

 The "Software Development Life Cycle" document provides an in-depth look at the SDLC, a process used for planning, creating, testing, and deploying software applications.
 Key topics covered include:

-- **Phases of SDLC**: Detailed descriptions of the various phases of the SDLC, including Requirements Analysis, Design, Implementation, Testing, Deployment, and Maintenance.
+- **Phases of SDLC**: Detailed descriptions of the various phases of the SDLC, including Analysis, Design, Implementation, Testing, Deployment, and Maintenance.
 - **Models of SDLC**: Different models of the SDLC, such as Waterfall, V-Model, Incremental, and Agile, and their respective advantages and disadvantages.
 - **Best Practices**: Recommended best practices for each phase of the SDLC to ensure the successful delivery of high-quality software projects.